 Then I spent a summer teaching experiential education in nature.
 It was here that I saw students become self-directed and aware all through the students being put in the driver's seat.
 Not long after, my wife and I founded Teens Grow Greens.
 This is what I was meant to do.

 After leaving classroom teaching to explore passion projects, I discovered that one of my passions was my city.
 I started a city blog called Relevant Milwaukee and chronicled a year in the life of a hotel as the Pfister Narrator-in-Residence.
 Then, after the unrest in Sherman Park in August 2016, I founded ZIP MKE , which for three years has collected over 2,000 photographs representing faces, places, and events from all 28 ZIP Codes in the city of Milwaukee.
-I also direct the annual Jane’s Walk MKE (janeswalkmke.org), which hosted over free 40 walks, bikes, and paddles last May in honor of our namesake, urbanist activist Jane Jacobs.
-In addition, I presented a TEDX Talk about transformative learning at UW-Milwaukee, presented as an Ex Fabula Fellow, and am the Lead Artist for ArtWorks for Milwaukee this school year, working with interns to create a photography exhibit for the LGBT Community Center.
-Oh, yes: my first job as a teen was at a greenhouse.
+I direct the annual Jane’s Walk MKE (janeswalkmke.org), which hosted over f40 free walks, bikes, and paddles in 2019 in honor of our namesake, urbanist activist Jane Jacobs.
+Finally, I am an award-winning columnist-at-large for Milwaukee Independent.